ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 There's a really nice article here by Anil Seth and Tim Bain that came out last year that discusses a bunch of these.
 And there's a really nice article here by this group also saying they actually looked at the empirical support for different theories of consciousness.
 How many papers are out there that actually challenge versus support each theory?
-And so this landscape is the one that should be the one to evaluate all of the results that were presented at this event.
+And so this landscape is the one that should be the one to evaluate all of the results that were presented at this event in.
-In it means that even if one of the two theories that this one project was looking at, if one of them didn't make the cut, that doesn't mean the other one wins, and is right.
+It means that even if one of the two theories that this one project was looking at, if one of them didn't make the cut, that doesn't mean the other one wins, and is right.
 It just means that one of them maybe lost.
 And it didn't even lose, remember?